Get A Fresh Start By Expunging Or Sealing Your Criminal Record In Jacksonville

 Talk To An Attorney About Your Legal Options For Free

 Sealing and expungement are tools for those who are eligible, but determining eligibility can be confusing, and the application process can be complex and time-consuming.
-For more detailed information and to find out whether your case can be sealed or expunged, contact Janet E. Johnson, P.A., for a free initial consultation.
+For more detailed information and to find out whether your case can be sealed or expunged in Jacksonville, contact Janet E. Johnson, P.A., for a free initial consultation.
 Just call 904-820-3455 or reach out online.